Call the Multnomah County Public Guardian & Conservator's office at 503-988-4567 or email us at mcpgc@multco.us for more information.

 A public guardian or conservator is a program funded or operated by a public agency that serves a particular population, generally people who have limited income and resources.
 In most states (including Oregon) a public guardian or conservator may be appointed only if there is no one else willing or able to serve and all lesser-restrictive alternatives have been exhausted.
 These alternatives include health care instruments such as advanced directives or Physicians Orders for Life-Sustaining Treatment (POLST), financial instruments such as or power of attorney or representative payee services, or appointment of a private guardian/conservator.

-About MCPGC
+About the MCPGC

-The MCPGC is a county government program operated by general fund.
-It consists of the Multnomah County Public Guardian & Conservator (the program's manager) who oversees the program, a Senior Deputy (program supervisor) who handles referrals and intake, five Deputy Public Guardians who provide direct services to clients, and several support staff who provide administrative services and case support.
-The MCPGC operates standard business hours (8:00 AM - 5:00 PM M-F) and critical decision-making staff are available 24/7 for all emergent client needs.
+The MCPGC is a county government program funded through county general fund dollars.
+The staff consists of the Multnomah County Public Guardian & Conservator (the program manager) who oversees the program, a Senior Deputy (program supervisor) who handles referrals and intake, five Deputy Public Guardians who provide direct services to clients, and several support staff who provide administrative services and case support.
+The MCPGC office is open during standard business hours (8:00 AM - 5:00 PM M-F) and critical decision-making staff are available 24/7 for emergent client needs.
+These decision-making staff (manager, supervisor, Deputies) are nationally certified through the Center for Guardianship Certification (CGC) and follow the National Guardianship Association (NGA)'s model for practice standards and ethical principles.
+Additionally, the program operates in accordance with applicable Oregon laws and statutes (primarily but not exclusively ORS 125), as well as Multnomah County and agency rules, policies, and procedures.

 Consultation and Referral